 you have been grieved by various trials

 The word “various” means variegated or multicolored.
-The trials we face have many hues and colors.
-Some are small but others are king-size.
-In the New Testament, the word “various” in “various trials” is used only one other time and that is in reference to trials as well – “My brethren, count it all joy when you fall into various trials” (James 1:2).
+The difficulties we face have many hues and colors.
+Some are small, but others are king-size.
+In the New Testament, the word “various” in “various trials” is used only one other time, and that is in reference to trials as well – “My brethren, count it all joy when you fall into various trials” (James 1:2).

 The Christian will face many kinds of trials.
 Peter again indicates that God’s grace manifests itself in various ways.
 “Various” is translated “manifold.”
 “As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God” (1 Peter 4:10).

 God mixes the bitter and sweet.
 He is training us for glory.
 This is boot camp down here.
 We all face personal and family sorrow.
 We see the sorrow in our community and nation and world.
 Paul carried sorrow for the lost (Romans 9:2,4).